gautamraj8044/PDF-Document-Processing-and-QA-Bot/readme.md

    docker compose up --build
    ```

+   Docker starts a local Qdrant instance plus the API.
 If you want to run the API without Docker, start Qdrant separately and then run:

    ```bash
    rag-graph-api